rtib/puppet-zookeeperd/README.md

 ## Usage

+### Automatic cluster configuration

-To create a zookeeper cluster, the easies way is, to include the module to your manifest, enable autoconfiguration and set an ensamble name  on all nodes of the cluster.
+This module enables to automatically create the configurations of zookeeper instances belonging to the same ensamble.
+To do so, enable autoconfiguration and set an ensamble name on all nodes of the cluster.

 ```puppet
 class{ zookeeperd: